-The UNC School of Media and Journalism and Center for Innovation and Sustainability in Local Media welcome Melody Kramer to the Carolina Data Desk team.
-She is the first Reese News Lab Fellow helping local media outlets embrace and utilize data to create sustainable business models.
+The UNC Hussman School of Journalism and Media and Center for Innovation and Sustainability in Local Media welcome Melody Kramer to the Carolina Data Desk team.
+She is the first Reese Innovation Lab Fellow helping local media outlets embrace and utilize data to create sustainable business models.

 She is a Peabody Award-winning journalist who has worked mostly in public media.
 At National Public Radio she was a digital product strategist, and created and led digital strategy at Fresh Air with Terry Gross.
 She also served as a writer and director of Wait Wait Don’t Tell Me and has written for publications ranging from National Geographic to Esquire Magazine.
 From 2014-2015, she was a Visiting Nieman Fellow where she studied revenue and membership in public media.